Family Leave Overview

 Pregnancy Disability Leave in California

 An important distinction between the FMLA and the CFRA is that the CFRA does not provide leave for pregnancy disability, which may allow for leave prior to childbirth.
-However, under the FEHA, employees disabled by their pregnancy, childbirth or medical conditions related to it may be eligible to take up to four months of Pregnancy Disability Leave (PDL) if they meet certain requirements.
+However, under the FEHA, employees who are disabled by pregnancy, childbirth, or medical conditions related to these events may be eligible to take up to four months of Pregnancy Disability Leave (PDL) if they meet certain requirements.

-Talk to our Los Angeles FMLA lawyers if you need help determining which employment laws apply to your situation, or if your employer is unlawfully denying you family medical leave.
+Talk to a family leave attorney in Los Angeles if you need help determining which employment laws apply to your situation, or if your employer is unlawfully denying you family medical leave.

 Is FMLA Paid or Unpaid Leave?